 You have many names – none of them pleasant.
 Each slides off the tongue like turpentine that’s been accidently swallowed.

 You sneak into my thoughts at night, disrupting sleep I desperately need.
 You toy with my memories of a past I can’t change.
 I replay yesterday over and over again – imagining how I could have been different, and how, if I had been different, my life would be different – how my life would be so much better.
-If only.

 You don’t deserve a single second of my time, yet you take it like a debt owed to you for a service provided.
 You take it like a judgement leaves a person no choice but to sell everything in their possession just to be free again.